ondrej-kvasnovsky/vaadin-8-on-grails-3/intellij_idea.md

 ### Step 4

-IDEA opens the newly created project.
-Find and open build.gradle file.
+When IDEA opens the newly created project, find and open build.gradle file.
 We need to add build and project dependencies to get the integration with Vaadin working.

 Copy paste these lines into buildscript section.
 Check the print screen for places where to put these lines.